Voluntary Sector Review

 Best Voluntary Sector Review Article Prize

-We are delighted to announce the winners of the 2023 Best Voluntary Sector Review Article Prize.
+We are delighted to announce that Ilia Gugenishvili and Jonas Colliander have won the 2024 Best Voluntary Sector Review Article Prize for their article;

-The winning article was announced at the 2023 Voluntary Sector and Volunteering Research conference at Sheffield Hallam University.
+The winning article was announced at the 2024 Voluntary Sector and Volunteering Research conference at City, University of Londo.
 This award is sponsored by the VSSN and Policy Press.
-Winners receive a £150 cash prize from VSSN and £150 in book vouchers from Policy Press.
+Winners receive a £150 cash prize from VSSN and £150 in book vouchers, or a year's personal subscription to the journal, from Policy Press.

 Testimonials